 We are not responsible for any loss of opportunity, loss of goodwill, loss of business or loss of profit.
-If you suffer a loss we could not have predicted when you gave us an instruction we won't be responsible to you for that loss.
+If you suffer a loss we could not have predicted when you gave us an instruction we won't be responsible to you for that loss, or for any losses you suffer which are not directly associated with the incident that may cause you to make a claim against us.